-degrees from Southwestern He is a California native Hankins has served as ex- He then traveled to Lake Charles, Louisiana, where he grew Trinity Baptist Church from 2,500 members to nearly 3,500 from 1985-1995, baptizing more than 900 persons.
+He then traveled to Lake Charles, Louisiana, where he grew Trinity Baptist Church from 2,500 members to nearly 3,500 from 1985-1995, baptizing more than 900 persons.
 He also was heavily involved in state and national denominational life during that time.
 He chaired the LBC Committee on Committees from 1989-92, and was president of the state Pastors Conference in 1995.
 He chaired the 1991 Southern Baptist Convention Resolutions Committee, and was an SBC Executive Committee member from Louisiana during 1986-94, serving as chairman in 1991-1992.
 In 1996, Hankins joined the SBC Executive Committee staff as vice president for convention policy and worked on such SBC restructuring initiatives as the formation of the North American Mission Board.
 He was named vice president for Cooperative Program in 1998 and charged with expanding Southern Baptists' financial support for their national and international cooperative missions and ministries.
 He was named executive vice president in 2004.
 Hankins and his wife, Patty, wed in 1969 and have three grown sons: Andy, a businessman in Lake Charles, Louisiana; Eric, pastor of the First Baptist Church in Fairhope, Alabama; and Adam, a surgeon in Mandeville, Louisiana.
 Hankins and his wife are members of the Philadelphia Baptist Church, Horseshoe Drive, in Alexandria..
-Based on a press release by John Kyle, Louisiana Baptist communication director, and prior reporting by the Baptist Message. from Deuteronomy 6:7, messengers learned about progress being made toward completing one of the key goals outlined in the President's 2020 Commission The next generation is one of two groups identified as a target audience in ABCCAMP.COM that document, adopted by messengers at the 2013 Louisiana Baptist Convention annual meeting.
+Based on a press release by John Kyle, Louisiana Baptist communication director, and prior reporting by the Baptist Message.
+Wrap-Up from page 3 mittee.
+He added that he expects the committee to begin the search process by the end of November.
+REACHING NEXTERS Under the mantle of "Imprint - Marking the Next Generation," adapted from Deuteronomy 6:7, messengers learned about progress being made toward completing one of the key goals outlined in the President's 2020 Commission Report.
+The next generation is one of two groups identified as a target audience in that document, adopted by messengers at the 2013 Louisiana Baptist Convention annual meeting.
 The 2020 initiative seeks to reach every generation and every people group in Louisiana with the Gospel by the year 2020 through congregational revitalization, church planting, communications and collaboration.
 Examples of reaching the next generation include:

 -- Ongoing efforts by Louisiana College to increase scholarship funding and expand curriculum offerings, with a goal to build its student body to 1,500 by 2020. -- Completion of nine new or remodeled or expanded Baptist Student Ministry buildings since 2006 on campuses reaching a combined population of nearly 90,000 students. -- Continued growth at Tall Timbers, from 995 in total camp attendance in 2009 to 2,428 campers in 2018, punctuated by 1,510 salvation decisions during that 10-year period.
 ELECTIONS AND BUDGET Messengers approved a year-to-year reduced Cooperative Program budget.

-See WRAP-UP, page 12 November 22, 2018 • www.baptistmessage.com • Louisiana Baptist Message EUNICE, LA | 337.457.9047 2018 LBC Annual Meeting
+See WRAP-UP, page 12